ioBroker/ioBroker.docs/docs/en/install/linux.md

 ### Memory card
 or SSD, USB stick, etc. (depending on the hardware used)

-## Required / important links
+## Needed/important links
 * Download Image: https://www.raspberrypi.org/software/operating-systems/
 * Win32DiskImager: https://sourceforge.net/projects/win32diskimager/ **or**
 * Balena Etcher: https://www.balena.io/etcher/
 * Putty: http://www.putty.org/

 ## Installation Guide
-### Installation of the operating system
+### Installation operating system
-* Install the desired basic operating system (Raspberry OS Bullseye, Ubuntu, Debian, etc.) - depending on the hardware used.
+* Install the desired base operating system (Raspberry OS Bullseye, Ubuntu, Debian, etc.) - depending on the hardware used.

-Help and instructions for the respective versions are available on the corresponding support pages, YouTube, etc.
+Help and instructions for the respective versions are available on the corresponding support pages, Youtube, etc.

-* ONLY if root access via SSH or sftp is absolutely necessary, **CAN** also
+* ONLY if root access via SSH or sftp is absolutely necessary

-Root access for SSH can be activated.
+Root access for SSH can be unlocked.

-For the well-known safety aspects, we advise against it.
-For the installation of ioBroker it is sufficient to use the command sudo and prefix the respective command.
+Due to the well-known safety aspects, we advise against it.
+For the installation of ioBroker it is sufficient to use the command sudo and put it in front of the respective command.

-### Installation Node.js
+### Install Node.js
 !> with the current installer from ioBroker (see below) **on a system without node.js** the currently recommended version of node.js is automatically installed!
-A separate installation of node.js beforehand is **not** necessary any more.
+A previous separate installation of node.js is **no longer** necessary.

-The following instructions should also be used when downgrading.
+The following instructions are also to be used when downgrading.

-The currently recommended version is node 14.x; for other desired versions in step 4.1. replace the “14.x” with Y.x ”.
+The currently recommended version is node 14.x; for other desired versions in step 4.1. replace the “14.x” with Y.x”.

-!> Node.js <12.x is no longer supported
+!> Node.js < 12.x is no longer supported

-<span style="color:red">odd nodejs versions are generally not recommended because they are developer versions.</span>
+<span style="color:red">Odd nodejs versions are generally not recommended as they are developer versions.</span>

-<span style="color:red">npm is installed appropriately together with nodejs.
-A manual installation or upgrade of npm is not advisable!</span>
+<span style="color:red">npm is installed appropriately along with nodejs.
+Installing or upgrading npm manually is not advisable!</span>

-1. System update: `` sudo apt-get update && sudo apt-get upgrade ''
+1. System update: ``sudo apt-get update && sudo apt-get upgrade``

 Depending on the OS used, the update can also be carried out using ``sudo apt update && sudo apt upgrade``.